 This church is included in both Betjeman’s 1958 Collins Guide and Simon Jenkins’s England’s Thousand Best Churches.
 It is described at some length (by David Lloyd) in the Hampshire volume of Pevsner.

 These poppies were growing from the shingle at Dungeness.
-The photograph was taken in July 2005, and I post it now in memory of my wife Jill, who died on 28 October 2016.
+The photograph was taken in July 2005, and I post it now in memory of my dear wife Jill, who died on 28 October 2016.
 Poppies were her favourite flower and Dungeness was one of her favourite places.

 Nico Rosberg’s retirement from F1 only days after becoming world champion driver is unmistakably a snub for the ‘sport’, though I’m sure it was not so intended.